Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 Enhancing Container Security: Use secure enclaves to isolate and protect containerized workloads.
 Technologies like Intel SGX can create isolated execution environments for containers, preventing them from being compromised by vulnerabilities in the host operating system or other containers.
 This is particularly useful for protecting NHIs used by microservices.

 Identity Governance and Administration (IGA): Implement robust IGA policies to manage and control access for all NHIs.
 This includes defining clear roles and permissions, enforcing the principle of least privilege, and regularly reviewing access rights.
+For NHIs, this could involve automated provisioning and de-provisioning of service accounts based on application lifecycle, or dynamic access reviews triggered by changes in workload behavior.
 Solutions like SailPoint and Okta can help automate these processes.

 Infrastructure as Code (IaC): Use IaC to automate the deployment and configuration of secure cloud infrastructure.
 By defining security policies and configurations in code, you can ensure consistency and repeatability across your environment.
 Tools like Terraform and AWS CloudFormation can be used to implement IaC.